ritcheylog/initlinode/README.md

-# Linode Multi-Instance Manager with OpenTofu
+# Linode Multi-Instance Manager with OpenTofu or Terraform

-This project automates provisioning and management of multiple Linode instances using OpenTofu (Terraform fork).
+This project automates provisioning and management of multiple Linode instances using OpenTofu (Terraform fork) or Terraform.
 It supports secure instance creation, firewall attachment, and user management—all with a flexible, map-based configuration.

+> **Note:** This module works with both OpenTofu and Terraform.
+The Quick Start examples use the `tofu` CLI, but you can use `terraform` instead—see below for details.

 ## Features
 - Provision multiple Linode instances at once